Mississippi River Learning Center | FAQ

 OPERATIONS AND PROGRAMMING

-The City of Saint Paul will own the River Learning Center, with tenants such as the National Park Service, Mississippi Park Connection and Wilderness Inquiry leasing space.
+The City of Saint Paul will own the River Learning Center, with tenants such as the National Park Service and Mississippi Park Connection leasing space.
 The management structure will be similar to some of our other partner sites such as the Wellstone Center and the Wakan Tipi Center, where the city will own the property and partners will manage and maintain it.

 The River Learning Center will be a statewide asset with year-round programming that honors, promotes stewardship of, and teaches the culture, history, and ecology of the river.
 Programs will be rooted in authentic hands-on experiences to learn from and with the river.
 The City and a variety of partner organizations will offer programming at the site, from boating to ecology to cultural experiences.